Camp Zama Red Cross Club youth volunteers meet fellow American teens, showcase installation

-Cyrus Joyner, 17, an exchange student from Smyrna, Tennessee, sits in a military vehicle July 20 on Camp Zama during an installation tour there.
-Smyrna has been the sister city of Zama City, in which Camp Zama partially resides, since 1991, and Joyner and three other students are in Japan as part of a student exchange program.
+Staff Sgt.
+Joshua Mckerley, center, assigned to U.S. Army Aviation Battalion Japan, poses for a photo with exchange students from Smyrna, Tennessee, and youth volunteers from the Camp Zama Red Cross Club July 20 on Camp Zama during an installation tour there.
+Smyrna has been the sister city of Zama City, in which Camp Zama partially resides, since 1991, and the group is in Japan as part of a student exchange program.

 |Date Taken: